Landis' name pulled off baseball MVP plaques after 75 years - WHIZ News

 “To me, the MVP award should be something that’s all positive,” Larkin told the AP on Friday.
 “There shouldn’t be a cloud over it.”

-“I think the MVP honor stands on its own.
-It doesn’t need a name,” he said.
+“I was always aware of the Landis name and what it meant to slow down the color line in Major League Baseball,” he said, adding, “I think the MVP honor stands on its own.
+It doesn’t need a name.”

 Told of the BBWAA’s ruling, Pendleton, the Black third baseman who won the 1991 NL honor with Atlanta, texted: “It’s the right thing to do!!!”